 House Republicans cite cable calling for reduced security in Benghazi

-Clinton testifies before Senate on Benghazi
+Hillary Rodham Clinton testifies before the Senate Foreign Relations

 It is unclear whether Clinton personally authored the cable, a copy of which was not included in the report.
 Cables from Washington typically go out under the name of the secretary of State even though almost all are written by staff members.